Health Benefits of Extra Virgin Olive Oil

 Olive Oil Can Help Prevent Certain Cancers:

-s rich in antioxidants such as vitamin E and naturally occurring organic chemicals known as phytonutrients, which help prevent disease and keep the body working properly.
+Olive oil is rich in antioxidants such as vitamin E and naturally occurring organic chemicals known as phytonutrients, which help prevent disease and keep the body working properly.
 Phytonutrients are proven tumor inhibitors and aid in neutralizing free radicals thus diminishing the risk of many types of cancer, including breast, colon, esophageal, prostate and skin cancers.
 One compound, Oleocanthal, has anti-inflammatory properties and can decrease inflammation in the same way as ibuprofen, which is relevant because nonsteroidal anti-inflammatory drugs have been related to both a decreased risk of breast cancer and its recurrence.

 Regular Consumption of Olive Oil Can Decrease Blood Pressure: